neiios/impensa/README.md

 Let's talk about the architecture of this mono repo:

-- **Full-stack JavaScript**: We use Node.js to power our servers, and React to power our frontend.
-Almost all of the code you'll touch in this codebase will be JavaScript.
+- **Frontend Javascript and Java for backend**: Springboot to power servers, and React to power frontend.
 - Here is a list of all the big technologies we use:
   - **PostgreSQL**: Object-relational database
-  - **Express JS**: Our backend framework of choice
+  - **Springboot**: One of the best backend frameworks
   - **React**: Frontend framework
   - **React Chart.js 2**: JavaScript library for Data Visualization
   - **DigitalOcean**: To deploy React app